amdepaolo/tic-tac-toe-react/notes.md

     - if array empty, build new array

 make function to build array, and function to make next move in array/ refill array when empty

+move computer player to a new component?

+options component?